vexown/Moduri/README.md

-# Moduri - wireless centralized system for template-based modular embbedded project development.
+# Moduri - wireless interconnected system for template-based modular embedded project development.

-In normal words - the goal of this project is to make creating electronic projects easier to start, develop, monitor and control.
+In normal words, this project aims to provide a well-capable already prepared platform to make it easier to start, develop, monitor, and control the actual application layer of your electronic projects.